Search

 Remembrance and reflection

-We also organise a number of events throughout the year which are opportunities for people to join together in remembrance and reflection.
+We also organise a number of events throughout the year which for people to join together in remembrance and reflection.
 We hope this helps people feel less alone in their loss, whilst also doing something positive to support St Catherine’s.
+Our remembrance occasions include:

-• Light Up A Life each December – when the festive lights around St Catherine’s Park symbolise the lives of those who will be missing from our Christmas celebrations.
-For more information click here.
-To make a dedication, click here.
+• Light Up A Life each December – when the festive lights around St Catherine’s Park shine in tribute of the special people who are being remembered at Christmas time

-• Yellow Ribbons each June – when yellow ribbons are tied around the grounds in memory of loved ones.
+• Yellow Ribbon Dedications each June – when yellow ribbons are tied around the hospice gardens in honour of loved ones

-• The Moonlight and Memories Walk each June/July – when supporters stride out under the stars in memory of their loved ones, raising vital sponsorship for St Catherine’s with every step.
-To sign up for the 2020 event, click here.
+• The Moonlight and Memories Walk each June/July – when supporters stride out under the stars, sharing stories and raising vital sponsorship for St Catherine’s with every step.

 Bereavement support for children and young people

-We work with Vine House in Preston to offer bereavement support to children and young people through the Stride project.
+We work with Vine House in Preston to offer bereavement support to children and young people.

 Using a variety of creative tools, along with one-to-one support from trained counselling staff, children and young people and their families are supported through dealing with their sadness and loss.